Copa Truck: History

 Felipe Giaffone is the biggest champion of the Copa Truck with three titles.

 Bia Figueiredo became the first female champion of the Copa Truck.

 The origin of the category came after nine teams left Formula Truck because of disagreements with the troubled management of Neusa Navarro Félix.
 These teams joined in an association, creating the category that came to replace Fórmula Truck.
 The new category brought together all the teams and drivers of the old category.
-In November 2017, it was homologated by the Brazilian Confederation of Automobilismo (CBA) and was recognised as an official championship.
+In November 2017, it was homologated by the Brazilian Automobile Confederation (CBA) and was recognised as an official championship.

 The Truck Cup was officially launched on April 27, 2017, in São Paulo.
 In the first season, the championship was divided into three regional cups: Midwest, Northeast, and Southeast.
 The first stage took place on May 28, in Goiânia, with 17 trucks on the grid.

 The association is made up of the following teams: RM Competições, AJ5 Sports, DF Motorsport, RVR Motorsports, Dakar Motors, Fábio Fogaça Motorsports, Lucar Motorsports and Clay Truck Racing.